 If you recall, Wells Fargo created millions of fake accounts on behalf of their clients resulting in millions of dollars in fines and damages in the billions.

-More recently, Wells Fargo agreed to pay 3 billion dollars to settle charges alleging that it engaged in fraudulent activity which includes charging fees and selling products its consumer did not want and did not need.
+More recently, Wells Fargo agreed to pay 3 billion dollars to settle charges alleging that it engaged in fraudulent activity, including charging fees and selling products its consumer did not want and did not need.

 Ethan Wolff-Mann at Yahoo Finance did a chronological expose in Wells Fargo’s transgressions, detailing the following: